nitad54448/yappari-5-1/README.md

 \end{equation*}
 $$

 With w=weight, which ideally should be 1/variance.
-In this case, for an ideal fit chi^2 should be equal to 1, smaller values indicating "overfitting". since we don't know the variance for each data point, the weight is selected by the user, which typically 1/Z. The reduced_chi<sup>2</sup> is calculated as
+In this case, for an ideal fit chi^2 should be equal to 1, smaller values indicating "overfitting".
+Since we don't know the variance for each data point, the weight is selected by the user, which is typically 1/Z to balance the influence of larger Z values compared to small ones.
+The reduced_chi<sup>2</sup> is calculated as

 $$
 \begin{equation*}
-reduced_chi^2= chi^2/DOF
+reduced chi^2= chi^2/DOF
 \end{equation*}
 $$